kjellmlarsson/eem-iks/README.md

 ## 1. Install EEM Operator

-**Required Cluster-scope Permissions**
+### Required Cluster-scope Permissions

 The Event Endpoint Management operator requires the following cluster-scoped permissions, even if the operator is set to manage instances in a single namespace:

 - **Permission to retrieve storage classes**: The Event Endpoint Management operator uses admission webhooks to provide immediate validation and feedback about the creation and modification of the Event Manager and operator-managed Event Gateway instances.
 The permission to retrieve storage classes is used by the webhooks to find a default storage class.
 - **Permission to list specific CustomResourceDefinitions**: This allows Event Endpoint Management to identify whether other optional dependencies have been installed into the cluster.

-**Install of CRDs and Operator**
+### Install of CRDs and Operator

+#### Installing in an offline environment
+If you're installing in an offline environment, mirror the images to your internal registry and install CRDs and Operators according to instructions here: https://ibm.github.io/event-automation/eem/installing/offline/

+#### Installing in an online environment using ArgoCD
-There are two ArgoCD applications configured, one for the EEM CRDs [argocd/crds.yaml](./argocd/crds.yaml) and one for the operator [argocd/operator.yaml](./argocd/operator.yaml).
+There are two ArgoCD applications configured, one for the EEM CRDs ([crds.yaml](./argocd/crds.yaml)) and one for the operator ([operator.yaml](./argocd/operator.yaml)).
+Applying the [bootstrap.yaml](./argocd/bootstrap.yaml) file to your clusters ArgoCD namespace will install these using Helm.

-For manual install:
+#### Installing in an online environment manually

 ```
 helm repo add ibm-helm https://raw.githubusercontent.com/IBM/charts/master/repo/ibm-helm